SAP-samples/btp-service-metadata/metadata-exploration/README.md

 Note the `category` property; we can use this to get a list of entries, grouped by category (i.e. an organized list of all the services, applications and so on).

-Here's a simple `jq` filter to do just that (available, with accompanying comments, in [inventory-bycategory.jq](inventory-bycategory.jq)):
+Here's a simple `jq` filter to do just that (available, with accompanying comments, in [inventory/entries-by-category.jq](inventory/entries-by-category.jq)):

 ```jq
 map(